 Due dates for assignments, reports and labs are needed in order to evaluate them in a timely manner.
 What's more, meeting deadlines demonstrates that you have the ability to organize your time, prioritize tasks and is a trait that employers demand of our graduates.

 Late assignments or reports, may be subject to the following: (Refer to guidelines below for clarification.)

 - Required submission, but with only a passing grade granted providing the assignment is of pass quality.

 Note that assignments may not be accepted if the assignment has been taken up in class or returned to the class.
 All labs must be completed to obtain a passing grade for the lab portion of any course.

 An instructor may decide to assign a penalty to a late assignment if, through their observation and experience, they assess that the student submitting the late assignment is exhibiting poor time management and organizational skills.
 Extenuating circumstances will factor into an instructor's decision.
 Please check the instructional plan for each course for late penalty policy.

 Work submitted by a student must be the product of their own effort.
 Plagiarism and other forms of academic dishonesty will not be tolerated.
-Students are referred to the Academic Offences Policy and Procedure listed here on the website
+Students are referred to the Academic Offences Policy and Procedure listed on the Academic Administration Policy website